 - 1. Complete all information requested. - 2.
 Submit a separate form for each member and for each drug you wish to have reviewed. - 3.
 Keep a copy for your records. - 4.
-Fax the form to: Cleveland Clinic Employee Health Plan

-EHP Pharmacy Management Department - 216.442.5790

-OR

-Mail the form to: Cleveland Clinic Employee Health Plan

-EHP Pharmacy Management Department

-6000 West Creek Road, Suite 20, Independence, OH 44131
+Fax the form to: Cleveland Clinic Employee Health Plan EHP Pharmacy Management Department - 216.442.5790 OR Mail the form to: Cleveland Clinic Employee Health Plan EHP Pharmacy Management Department 6000 West Creek Road, Suite 20, Independence, OH 44131

-Exception Process - Once received, requests will be processed within 72 hours.
-Expedited requests may be made by calling EHP Pharmacy Management at 216.986.1050, option 4 or toll-free at 888.246.6648, option 4.
+Exception Process - Once received, requests will be processed within 10 days.
+Expedited requests (processed with 72 hours) may be made by calling EHP Pharmacy Management at 216.986.1050, option 4.
 In most cases, these requests will be reviewed and processed the same business day; however, calls received after 4 p.m. or during the weekend will be handled the next business day.
 One of the following criteria must be met to file an expedited request: